Blizzard 2013: Snow, Sinking Boats and Cookies

 Sure enough, Tom and Nancy saved the day.

-Well, turns out it was a good thing we stayed down here on the boat.
-But before we get to that, here’s the scene at the marina Friday afternoon, just as snow was beginning to accumulate.
-Life was easy, we were warm and having a good time.
+Turns out it was a good thing we stayed down on the boat during our first blizzard instead of running for the shelter of a friend’s house.
+Before the snow began to accumulate, life in the marina, we were warm and having a good time.

 The power went out about midnight, changing everything.